yoannkubera/docker-envs/templates/nodeapi_mysql_apache2/doc/docker/dev-env.md

 to the services, even when they are running.

 You can then access to the API / Client interfaces using a web browser.
 Note that the ports might not be the ones described here.
-Please chech the content of the `docker-dev-env/.env` file, and especilly the value associated with the _"API_PORT"_ key (port on which the API is accessible) and with the _"GUI_PORT"_ key (port on which the client interfaces are accessible):
+Please check the content of the `docker-dev-env/.env` file, and especilly the value associated with the _"API_PORT"_ key (port on which the API is accessible) and with the _"GUI_PORT"_ key (port on which the client interfaces are accessible):